Plymouth Colony: Pequot War and United Colonies of New England

 The first major war in New England was the Pequot War of 1637.
 The war's roots go back to 1632, when a dispute arose between Dutch fur traders and Plymouth officials over control of the Connecticut River Valley near Hartford.
 Representatives from the Dutch East India Company and Plymouth Colony both had deeds which claimed that they had rightfully purchased the land from the Pequots.
 A sort of land rush occurred as settlers from Massachusetts Bay and Plymouth colonies tried to beat the Dutch in settling the area.
 Other tribes in the area sided with the English, including the Narragansetts and Mohegans, who were the traditional enemies of the Pequots.
-The event that sparked formal hostilities was the capture of a boat and the murder of its captain John Oldham in 1636, an event blamed on allies of the Pequots.
+The event that sparked formal hostilities was the capture of a boat and the murder of captain John Oldham in 1636, an event blamed on allies of the Pequots.

+In April 1637, a raid on a Pequot village by John Endicott led to a retaliatory raid by Pequot warriors on the town of Wethersfield, Connecticut, where some 30 English settlers were killed.
+This led to a further retaliation, where a raid led by Captain John Underhill and Captain John Mason burned a Pequot village to the ground in Mystic, killing 300 Pequots.
 Plymouth Colony had little to do with the actual fighting in the war.

-But it appeared that the war would resume, so Massachusetts Bay, Connecticut Colony, New Haven Colony, and Plymouth formed a defensive compact known as the United Colonies of New England.
+When it appeared that the war would resume, four of the New England colonies (Massachusetts Bay, Connecticut, New Haven, and Plymouth) formed a defensive compact known as the United Colonies of New England.
 Edward Winslow was already known for his diplomatic skills, and he was the chief architect of the United Colonies.
 His experience in the United Provinces of the Netherlands during the Leiden years was key to organizing the confederation.
 John Adams later considered the United Colonies to be the prototype for the Articles of Confederation, which was the first attempt at a national American government.